One of the best ways to grow your business is to keep customers coming back for more. But how, exactly, are you supposed to do you do that?

 5. Take the One-on-One Approach.
 Many companies have seen positive results from assigning specific reps to clients, rather than have all clients call a generic customer service line.
 Having a specific individual to connect to empowers customers, as they know they can call or email with questions and not have to explain their entire situation again and again, only to be transferred to a different department.

-Providing fabulous customer service isn’t rocket science, but it does take devotion to your customer and understanding her wants and needs.
+Providing the best customer service isn’t rocket science, but it does take devotion to your customer and understanding her wants and needs.

 Editor’s note: This was originally written by Susan Payton on Growth University.